 Dos and Don’ts for Rust Treatment of Your Car:

-Rust proofing your car is not just about applying some cavity wax to the hidden auto parts and other type of rust proof wax elsewhere.
+Rustproofing your car is not just about applying some cavity wax to the hidden auto parts and another type of rust-proof wax elsewhere.
 Here are some do’s and don’ts that will help you achieve the best results with rust proofing your car –